 Aubrey Plaza Net Worth

-Aubrey Plaza net worth and salary: Aubrey Plaza is an American actress and comedienne who has a net worth of $6 million dollars.
-Aubrey is most well known for her starring role in the NBC sitcom Parks and Recreation, where she played character April Ludgate.
+Aubrey Plaza is an American actress and comedienne who has a net worth of $8 million.
+Aubrey Plaza is probably best known for her starring role in the NBC sitcom Parks and Recreation, where she played character April Ludgate.
 Plaza has also starred in many films including Funny People, Life After Beth, Happiest Season, and Dirty Grandpa, among others.

 Plaza's father is Puerto Rican while her mother is Irish and both are devout Catholics.
 Plaza grew up in the Catholic faith and attended an all-girls Catholic School, Ursuline Academy, from where she graduated high school in 2002.
 While in high school, Plaza became involved with the Wilmington Drama League.
 Her interest in acting was serious enough to pursue in college, as she decided to study film at New York University's Tisch School of the Arts.
 She graduated with her bachelor's degree from NYU in 2006.